Hbraganza/Raspberry-PI-Server-and-NAS/Raspberry-Pi-5-8GB-Server-NAS/Section_1_Setup.md

 ```

 Notes:
 - `umask=0007` gives rwx to owner and group, no access to others.
+If you are setting up ransomeware detection then put the value 0003 instead.
 - `uid/gid/umask` options apply to NTFS via ntfs-3g.
 For ext4, use Linux permissions instead (see note below).

 Test before rebooting: